 Helen and Dawn exchanged surprised glances, as though they'd both sensed something's wrong with him.

-"My son's been adjusting lately, maybe he needs time to think," Helen said softly, clenching Dawn's hand, her words thoughtful as she gave Felix a warm gaze.
+"My son's been adjusting lately, maybe he needs some time for air," Helen said softly, clenching Dawn's hand, her words thoughtful as she gave Felix a warm gaze.

 She added, almost as an afterthought, "Could you perhaps tell him more about the Barangay?
-London's where his heart is, so I hope you won't mind doing this as a favor."
+London's where his heart is, I'm certain he'd be able to like it here if he got to know more about the place."

 Felix sighed.
 Normally, he would have politely declined, but with Aunty Dawn watching, he knew she wouldn't accept anything less than a yes.

 "Alright tita," he answered making Dawn smile ear to ear.
-"He is a good kid, best friends with Amor since elementary,"
+"See I told you, Felix is a good kid, best friends with Amor since elementary!
+And he has never let her down."

-Shaking his head while grinning, Felix headed towards the door.
+Shaking his head, grinning, Felix headed towards the door.

 Meanwhile, behind the kitchen door, Amor looked just about ready to tag along, but Fernando placed a firm hand on her shoulder.
 "Let them go," he said with a knowing smile.
 "And help me with this."

-Grumbling, Amor relented, leaving Felix and Matthew to step out into the cooling evening air.
+Grumbling, Amor relented, leaving Felix and Matthew to step out into the cooling evening atmosphere.

-He saw Amor's innocent grin peeking through the kitchen door's glass, and for some reason, it struck him in a way that made her seem more menacing than playful.
+Matthew, upon sharing a glance at Amor's innocent grin peeking through the kitchen door's glass, for some reason, it struck him in a way that made her seem more menacing than playful.

 Maybe it was the way her eyes twinkled mischievously, or the way she seemed to watch him from behind the glass like a cat eyeing its prey—creepy...

 But he didn't want to appear rude or make it look like he was escaping.
-Not to his mother and her family, so he quickly made up his mind.
+Not to his mother and her family at least, so he quickly made up his mind.

 Walking with his cousin's friend would do the trick.
-It would give him the air he needed without anyone suspecting anything.
-After all, Felix didn't seem to mind, except he did mind and he chose to ignore it.
+Soothing his nerves without anyone suspecting anything.
+After all, Felix didn't seem to mind, except he did mind but he chose to ignore it.

 "Let's go," Felix shot, coming from behind.
 "Just follow me,"